This course is an introduction to oral histology and embryology with an emphasis on those tissues that compose the head,

 Additionally, optional (though recommended) practice assignments will be made available to supplement your studies.
 Where available, any such materials will be pointed out by announcement or within [designated] modules.

 Each week, an assigned quiz composed of multiple choice and true/false questions will be assigned for you to express and test your knowledge on the week’s topic.
 Quizzes will cover specific chapter topics (as laid out in the course calendar and weekly modules).
-Quizzes are due Fridays, unless otherwise noted.
+Quizzes are due on Friday nights.

 Quiz material is essential as a semi-formative learning experience in preparation for summative exams.
-Students will receive two attempts at each quiz (where the highest score is kept), such that incorrect questions can be identified for further study..
+Students will receive two attempts at each quiz (where an average of the two scores is kept).

 Furthermore, quiz questions will help to form the basis of Discussion assignments (see below).

-There will be two (2) summative unit exams in this course (in Weeks 6 & 12).
-Exams will open at the beginning of the week in which they are scheduled, and due on that Thursday.
+There will be three (4) summative exams in this course, one on everythird week.
+Exams will contain multiple choice and true/false questions only.
+Exams will at the beginning of the week in which they are scheduled and must be submitted by that Wednesday night.

 Your grade in this course will be determined by the following criteria: